nhat-tien/blog/content/blog/about-feeling-like-a-failure-in-life.md

 date = "2025-06-18"
 lastmod = "2025-06-30"
 description = ""
-tags = []
+tags = [
+    "thought"
+]
 draft = true
 +++

 Today is just a day as usual.
 I have some thing to work on it, but I have some feeling.
 I always busy with the project, but the outcome not much as I expected, it make me wonder about the path I'm following.
 Will I get better in the future?
 Will I achieve the happy life.
 I don't know.

 Sometimes, I feel a little bit of jealous when I see other gain something I does't have.